Steckschwein/steckschwein.github.io/content/hardware/index.md

 ### Clock generation

-The master clock is also routed through the CPLD in order to be able to get some flexibility to shape the clock signal.
+The master clock is also routed through the CPLD in order to be able to get some control over the shape of the system clock signal.
 At the moment, the master oscillator's clock is just divided by two.

 ### Waitstate generation

-The Steckschwein is clocked at at 10MHz, and probably more in the future.
+The Steckschwein is running at 10MHz, and probably more in the future.
 The WDC 65c02 is actually rated for 14MHz, and is known to be "overclock-friendly".
 Not all components are capable of that bus speed though, so we need to take care about them.
 The 65c02 has us covered by providing a pin called “RDY”, which can be used to stop and freeze the CPU at whatever it is doing right now.
 While accessing slower devices such as the video chip, sound chip and ROM, the Steckschwein halts the CPU for a given number of cycles, giving those devices the time they need.

 ## Reset